Senior Applied Scientist at Microsoft | Georgia Tech CS PhD | Research in Multimodal GenAI and LLMs

 [pdf]

 → AdaptAgent: Adapting Multimodal Web Agents with Few-Shot Learning from Human Demonstrations.
-Gaurav Verma, Rachneet Kaur, Nishan Srishankar, Zhen Zeng, Tucker Balch, Manuela Veloso. arXiv preprint 2411.13451; under review.
+Gaurav Verma, Rachneet Kaur, Nishan Srishankar, Zhen Zeng, Tucker Balch, Manuela Veloso.
+In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025).

-[pdf] [NeurIPS 2024 Workshop on Adaptative Foundations Model Poster]
+[pdf] [NeurIPS 2024 Workshop on Adaptative Foundation Models Poster]

 → Cross-Modal Projection in Multimodal LLMs Doesn't Really Project Visual Attributes to Textual Space.
 Gaurav Verma, Minje Choi, Kartik Sharma, Jamelle Watson-Daniels, Sejoon Oh, Srijan Kumar.
 In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).